amfred/disneycruiseplanning/README.md

 - Brunch reservations are also available on certain days, at Palo or Remy.

 Step 5: Book your port adventures
-When your booking window opens, choose your favorite port adventures right away.
-Most port adventures can be cancelled or re-scheduled up to 3 days before your cruise departs, but a few cannot be changed.
+- When your booking window opens, choose your favorite port adventures right away.
+The booking window will be open from midnight until about 1:30 AM Eastern time, and then close for a few hours for overnight maintenance.
+- Most port adventures can be cancelled or re-scheduled up to 3 days before your cruise departs, but a few cannot be changed.
-Tips:
 - A cabana at Castaway Cay is extremely expensive, and there are plenty of comfortable places to sit and relax for free.
 So, unless you have money to burn, skip it.

 Step 6: Book your special dinners
-If you'd like to have dinner at Palo and/or Remy, book them once you know what your port adventures and evening activities are.
+- If you'd like to have dinner at Palo and/or Remy, book them once you know what your port adventures and evening activities are.

 Step 7: Book other on-board activities
-If you want to attend the Frozen princess gretting, or the regular Princess Greeting, you can and should book them at the same time as port adventures.
-You can also book (amazingly expensive) appointments at the Bibbidi Boppidy Botique, Royal Court Royal Tea, Spa, and so on.
+- If you want to attend the Frozen princess gretting, or the regular Princess Greeting, you can and should book them at the same time as port adventures.
+- You can also pre-book amazingly expensive appointments at the Bibbidi Boppidy Botique, Royal Court Royal Tea, Spa, and so on.

 Step 7: Request a dining rotation
-Dinners in Animator's Palate are an special experience, not to be missed.
+- Dinners in Animator's Palate are an special experience, not to be missed.
 Be sure to request a dining rotation where you're in Animator's Palate when you are not dining at Palo or Remy.
 You can request a dining rotation through your travel agent, or by calling Disney Cruise Line at 1 (800) 951-3532.

 That pretty much covers it!
 The rest can be planned after you arrive on board.